shalin-hudda/tf-samples/README.md

 ```
 # Notes
 Created this for fun but ideally it would have more docs, inputs and outputs documented in readme for each module.
-I'd also have more abstractions to each module to make it highly configurable and reusable
+I'd also have more abstractions in each module to make it highly configurable and reusable